PFAS: Analytical methods

-Targeted analysis generally use liquid chromatography–mass spectrometry (LC-MS) instruments.
-Currently, EPA Method 537.1 is approved for use in drinking water and includes 18 PFAS.
-EPA Method 1633 is undergoing review for use in wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue for 40 PFAS, but is currently being used by many laboratories in the United States.
-Regulatory limits for PFOA and PFOS set by the US EPA (4 parts-per-trillion) are limited by the capability of methods to detect low level concentrations.
+Given the large diversity of PFAS structures that exist, analytical methods for PFAS analysis generally take one of two different approaches: targeted analysis or non-targeted analysis.
+Targeted methods narrow focus on known PFAS of concern (e.g. PFOA, PFOS) and generally use solid-phase extraction with liquid chromatography–mass spectrometry (LC-MS) detection.
+For example, EPA Method 537.1 is approved for use in drinking water and can quantify 18 PFAS compounds, while EPA Method 1633A is approved for use for wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue for 40 PFAS chemicals.
+Regulatory limits for PFOA and PFOS set by the US EPA (4 parts-per-trillion) are limited by the capability of targeted methods to detect low-level concentrations.